Reviews You Can Rely On

 Pole Design Foldable

-We have very few gripes with these poles, overall.
-At 17 ounces a pair, the DynaLock Ascent Carbon isn't the lightest option on the market.
-If you want to move fast and light, the Gossamer Gear LT5 are the lightest poles we tested.
-There are also more durable options than the DynaLock Ascent Carbon, like the Black Diamond Pursuit.
-That said, the Pursuit doesn't pack down as small.
-“For 95 percent of users and anyone wanting one pole to do it all, no matter the season, I recommend the Ascent Carbon”, our main tester said.
+At 15.7 ounces for the pair, the DynaLock Ascent Carbon isn't the lightest option on the market.
+If you want to move fast and light, you can shave almost 6 ounces with the Gossamer Gear LT5.
+We also found other poles like the Black Diamond Pursuit to be more durable (although they don't pack down as small).
+But overall, we love these poles from MSR.
+“For 95 percent of users and anyone wanting one pole to do it all, no matter the season, I recommend the DynaLock Ascent Carbon,” our main tester said.

 Read more: MSR DynaLock Ascent Carbon review